alexomon018/alexomon018/README.md

 - 🔭 I just launched my first portfolio : [aleksamitic.com!][website]!
 - 🔭 I am working on a project that is going to show advanced stats to World of Tanks players !
-- 🌱 I’m currently looking for a job and learning everything, especially design 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more and learn as much as I can
 - ⚡ Fun fact: I love to lift weights and play World Of Tanks